xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-16-an-introduction-to-runbooks.md

 ## Types of runbooks

-There are two main types of Runbook I have created:
+There are two main types of runbook I have created:

 - Business as Usual (BAU)
 - There's a problem